 All domestic cats must be healthy.
 Neither a Certificate of Veterinary Inspection (CVI), also known as a health certificate nor a rabies vaccination is required to import a cat into California; however, if traveling into California via airplane, please call the airline as they may have additional requirements.

 Some U.S. states require a Certificate of Veterinary Inspection (CVI)--also known as a health certificate--for dogs and cats entering their state.
-In California, there is no state-approved CVI for dogs, cats, or other small animals.
+In California, there is no state CVI requirement for dogs, cats, or other small animals.

 In addition to the requirements stated above, dogs, cats, and other pets entering California from outside the United States must comply with federal requirements enforced by the Centers for Disease Control and Prevention (CDC) and the U.S. Department of Agriculture's (USDA) Animal and Plant Health Inspection Service (APHIS).
 Federal requirements vary according to the country or countries from which the pet is being imported.